Article

 Limited or poor quality reporting

-Company executives are often convinced of the need to invest in new systems by the promise of improved reporting and analytics to strengthen strategic, management, and operational decision making.
+Company executives are often convinced of the need to invest in new systems by the promise of AI and improved reporting and analytics to strengthen strategic, management, and operational decision making.
 However, those same executives often find post go-live reporting is worse or at least no better than what they had before the project.
-Reporting is one of the most commonly under-resourced parts of the project, with implementation partners often passing the responsibility to the company who have limited or no in-house experience of their new software reporting tools.
+Reporting is one of the most commonly under-resourced parts of the project, most commonly descoped to a future phase with implementation partners often passing the responsibility to the company who have limited or no in-house experience of their new software reporting tools.

 However, companies need not panic if they experience these or any other challenges post-implementation.
 Going live with a modern SaaS application should be the start of the journey, not the end.
-Undertaking a post go-live assessment of your solution can provide a roadmap of all the enhancement options that will put you back on a path to delivering business benefit.
-It's likely there will be a combination of short term quick wins to re-build confidence and gain momentum, generating support for more significant changes.
+The areas most commonly poorly implemented are tax, GRC, intercompany, purchasing, and financial reporting.
+A rapid assessment of your processes today can make immediate improvements and role out the latest learning tools to users to accelerate adoption.

 As one Head of HR Operations said:

-“I thought I needed to rip down the walls of the building, when actually all I needed to do was some redecorating”.
+“I thought I needed to rip down the walls of the building but had the foundation built, when actually all I needed to do was some redecorating”.

 Undertaking a proper assessment of your solution can avoid making costly decisions to rip up and replace underperforming solutions.